-As London is a tourist hot-spot, the biggest risks are related to travel.
+As London is a tourist hotspot, the biggest risks are related to travel.
 Pickpocketing is the most common form of street crime in London.
 This is most likely to happen around popular landmarks.
 Scams are also a risk around tourist spots.
 Another risk is mugging.
 This is only really a risk in dangerous areas which you should be avoiding anyway.

 London Crime Rate

 London does have a higher crime rate than the rest of the UK, but that is generally expected of a popular capital city.
 When compared to other European cities, the UK capital is average for crime.